StefMa/hugo-fresh/README.md

 ## Running this theme locally

 The CSS and JavaScript for theme is built using [GulpJS](https://gulpjs.com).
 Sass assets are in [`source/scss`](source/scss) and JavaScript assets are in [`source/js`](source/js).
-In order to run this theme locally, you'll need to have Node.js installed (to build the JavaScript and CSS).
-Once Node.js is installed, follow these instructions to run the theme locally:
+In order to run this theme locally, you'll need to have Node.js installed (to build the JavaScript and CSS) as well as [Yarn](https://yarnpkg.com/en/).
+Once Node.js and Yarn are installed, follow these instructions to run the theme locally:

 ```bash
 $ hugo new site fresh-landing-page && cd fresh-landing-page